VasiliBaranov/packing-generation/README.md

 PackingGeneration.exe -fba | tee log_fba.txt <br>
 PackingGeneration.exe -ls | tee log_ls.txt <br>
 PackingGeneration.exe -lsgd | tee log_lsgd.txt <br>
+Rescale particle diameters as done in the [MATLAB script](https://github.com/VasiliBaranov/packing-generation/blob/master/Docs/MATLAB%20scripts%20for%20interpreting%20results/ReadPackingScript.m) and explained in the [note on final diameters](https://github.com/VasiliBaranov/packing-generation#21-note-on-final-diameters) <br>
 PackingGeneration.exe -order | tee log_entropy.txt

+As explained in the [note on final diameters](https://github.com/VasiliBaranov/packing-generation#21-note-on-final-diameters), you can omit rescaling the packing between different generation steps (*-fba*, *-ls*, *-lsgd*) because each of them scales the packing prior to generation anyway.
+When using only the Q6 order measure (*-order*), you can actually omit rescaling the packing at all, because *-order* depends only on particle positions and not on diameters, but rescaling is needed in the general case, of course.